gokserpirik/shopping-app/README.md

 Used Flutter/Dart

-Used Getir's color palette.
-Getir is a big company in Turkey which also delivers food etc.

 ### Disclaimer
 This app UI does NOT have a business side.
 Just maden to create something and improve/train my coding skills.